 - Agents share knowledge, building collective intelligence about bypass techniques

-This marks the end of static security.
-Traditional WAFs, which rely on fixed rules and signatures, cannot keep pace with AI-generated exploits.
-Each rule becomes outdated as agents discover new bypasses.
+This is the practical limit of static security.
+Traditional WAFs that rely on fixed rules and signatures struggle to keep pace with AI-generated exploits.
+Each rule loses value as agents discover new bypasses.

-The path forward requires a fundamental shift in security architecture.
-Organisations must move to context-aware systems that analyse intent rather than patterns.
-These systems use behavioural AI to distinguish between legitimate requests and exploit attempts, regardless of their specific structure.
+The path forward requires a different security architecture.
+Organisations need context-aware systems that analyse intent, not just patterns.
+These systems use behavioural AI to distinguish between legitimate requests and exploit attempts, even when the request structure changes.

 Key elements of this new approach include: